vincentzlt/textprep/README.md

                         whether to reverse process the input file.
 If True: compose back to normal text file from input fname and vocab fname; Else: do the normal decomposition.
-  -v VOCAB_FNAME, --vocab_fname VOCAB_FNAME
+  -v VOCAB_DECOMP, --vocab_decomp VOCAB_DECOMP
-                        the vocab fname. in decomp process, vocab file will be generated automatically; in comp process, vocab file must exist to be read from.
+                        the vocab_decomp fname. in decomp process, vocab file will be generated automatically; in comp process, vocab file must exist to be read from.
+  --vocab VOCAB         the vocab fname. not given, generate vocab from fname.
   -l {ideo_raw,ideo_finest,stroke}, --level {ideo_raw,ideo_finest,stroke}
                         to what level should the decomposition be.
   -i IDC, --idc IDC     whether to include structual IDCs in the decomp.
+                        (yes/no)
   -o OUTPUT_FNAME, --output_fname OUTPUT_FNAME
                         the output file name.
 ```